koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ## Evaluation and Observability
 In this part, some metrics are evaluated for performance after cold memory collection is turned on.

-After cold memory collection. memory usage includes hot page.
+After cold memory collection, memory usage includes hot page.

-page refault: Page fault on evited pages will occur when the page is not in memory.
+Page refault: Page refault is a direct metirc.
+Page fault on evited pages will occur when the page is not in memory.
+For example, cold pages will be few and page refault will appear frequently when the overload rises and page cache is fully used.

-page recycling frequency: Page cache recycling will be triggered when the memory is tight.
+Page hit ratio: Page recycling frequency is a supplementary metric for page refault.
+When page refault always appears, page hit ratio declines.

-page hit ratio: Cachetop tool provides every process cache hits.
+Page cache recycling frequency: Page cache recycling will be triggered when the overload rises.
+And at the time, cold page is rare.